-If you're looking for a new sofa you may not be entirely sure where to start.
+If you're looking for a new living room sofa you may not be entirely sure where to start.
 If you keep a few guidelines in mind as you browse, you'll find the perfect couch that fits your room, your style, and your needs.
 Here are some things to consider as you look.

 What Type of Sofa Do You Want?